Is Cartagena Safe: 21+ Great Tips to Avoid Scams and Travel Safer

 15# Is Cartagena Safe: San Diego

-You will find some bars and restaurants open until 11-12 pm.
+Some bars and restaurants are open until 11-12 p.m.
 As long as there are people in the alleys, no worries.
 Afterward, I would advise you to call a cab if you need to return to your hotel.

 16# Is Cartagena Safe: Getsemaní